IjzerenHein/famous-flex/tutorials/FlexScrollView.md

 });
 ```

-Sometimes it is useful to disable scrolling through user-inputs.
+Sometimes it is useful to disable scrolling (through user-inputs).
 To enable or disable scrolling use the `enabled` option:

 ```javascript
 scrollView.setOptions({